 Some pet owners assume that their dog will stop eating once full.
-But just like humans, all dogs – puppies, adult dogs and senior dogs – are prone to overeating.
+But just like humans, all dogs – puppies, adult dogs, and senior dogs – are prone to overeating.
 One reason is that eating triggers an emotional high with dogs the same way it does in humans.
-And just like humans the natural survival instinct is always present.
-If food is readily available, the hormones will kick in and over eating occurs just in case of a future famine.
+And just like humans, the natural survival instinct is always present.
+If food is readily available, the hormones will kick in and overeating occurs just in case of future famine.

 You want to take care of that early in your dog’s life while still a puppy to prevent health complications in the future.

 Adult dogs will start to slow down just a little from their younger years.
 They’re not as active, so it’s easier for them to gain weight.
 The nutritional needs change, and they don’t need as many calories as they once did, yet some owners continue to feed them the same amount of food.

 Senior dogs gain weight the easiest because when they get old, their joints don’t work as well.
 They have aches and pains and they just don’t enjoy the high intensity running and jumping and playing that they once did.